Limited company dividend tax calculator (23-24)

-If you run your own limited company, you will typically pay yourself a salary and draw down any retained profits as dividends.
+If you are a limited company director, you typically pay yourself a salary and draw down any retained profits as dividends.

-Use this calculator to work out how much tax you will incur on any combination of salary and dividends.
+Use this calculator to determine how much tax you will incur on any combination of salary and dividends.

 Scroll down for further advice on choosing the most tax-efficient salary, plus some explanatory notes.